 For today's blog post, I wanted to share a quick tutorial on how to use Decipher Backup Repair to recover from a corrupt or incompatible backup error message in iTunes.
 Watch our video, or follow the steps below.

-Step 1: Download the free trial of Decipher Backup Repair from our website.
-Decipher Backup Repair is designed to fix corrupt or not compatible iPhone backups so you can restore them in iTunes.
+Decipher Backup Repair is software made to fix corrupt or not compatible iPhone backups so you can restore them in iTunes.

 You can read more about Decipher Backup Repair on our website, and if you have questions leave us a comment below or contact us through our support page.